- Code CECS6001

 - ANU College ANU College of Engineering Computing & Cybernetics

 - Academic career PGRD

 - Mode of delivery In Person

-This course has not been adjusted for remote participation in Semester 1 2021.
+This course has not been adjusted for remote participation.
 Students must attend on-campus activities to complete the course.

 In this course we will start to create practitioners of the new branch of engineering who can carefully examine new and emerging technological systems, the building blocks they are made from, and the questions they raise for human society and our ecosystems.